 Typically, without the appropriate materials to prevent damage, more packaging around the product is also going to mean more loose space.
 This means that the product is going to be able to shift around more freely in transit or even when in the shopping bag.
 This, in turn, can create more opportunities for bumps and collisions, which can cause damage to the products.

 There are plenty of good products that do better without any packaging.
 In those cases, you should follow the tips above.
-However, for any other instances, be sure that you’re investing in the safe packaging that’s provided by packaging companies.
-The right packaging can help you ensure the efficiency and cost-effectiveness of your supply lines.
+Yet, when packaging is necessary, considering the principles of ‘extended producer responsibility UK‘ as practiced in the UK, can contribute to sustainable practices.
+It’s essential to invest in safe packaging provided by responsible packaging companies.
+This not only ensures the efficiency and cost-effectiveness of your supply lines but also supports global environmental initiatives.